tsugliani/freebox-revolution-monitoring/README.md

 Based/Inspired by https://github.com/tuxtof/freebox-monitoring

-The newer freebox devices don't offer the hosted file with all the data information usually accessible (`http://mafreebox.freebox.fr/pub/fbx_info.txt`)
+The newer freebox devices don't offer the hosted file with all the data information usually accessible here [`http://mafreebox.freebox.fr/pub/fbx_info.txt`](http://mafreebox.freebox.fr/pub/fbx_info.txt)

 So this solution is leveraging the [Freebox API](http://dev.freebox.fr/sdk/os/) but just focuses on the stats I'm interested in, if you want to extend the script check all the other things available [here](http://dev.freebox.fr/sdk/os/connection/)